 Hagar didn’t know that God would meet her where she was.
 She acknowledged Him as the “God who sees me” when he provided her with guidance on what to do next.

-If you have not prayed about your decision to run or to stay, ask God for guidance and know that if it’s to stay, He sees you and is with you.
+If you have not prayed about your decision to run or to stay, ask God for guidance.
+Whatever you decide, just know He sees you and is with you.